 Focuses on the writing of logical, effective, argumentative prose; use of stylistic elements; awareness and consideration for different audiences; research and documentation skills; and critical reading.
-Prerequisite: WR121 with a grade of C or better; or consent of instructor.
+Prerequisite: WR121 with a grade of C or better.
 F, W, Sp, Su; IL